 Deciding what we want to write about

 Katie suggested “Miscommunication.”
 At first, I wasn’t even sure if that would be in there as it sounded a bit like subject matter to me.
-But before I could finish tapping, the Atomizer auto-suggested her request.
+But before I could finish tapping, Subtext auto-suggested her request.

 I wasn’t quite sure what she was thinking of or where she was coming from in regards to her intent.
 As a teenager, I know it can be difficult learning the ins and outs of friendships and broken relationships.
 I imagine it was something that rested heavy on her mind as she came right out with it.